tcjennings/tcjennings.github.io/collections/_use_cases/the_sprinklers.md

 ---
 title: The Sprinklers
 layout: page
+logline: The grass needs watered, but let's not be wasteful about it.
 ---
 My house is not on a large lot.
 My previous house was, and while a big backyard with mature trees sounds like a great thing on paper, it's not so great in real life.
 I don't have dogs or children, so I didn't really need the space.
 It was just a thing I had to take care of.